cunnie/docs/backup_vcenter_to_s3.md

 </div>
 <br />

-Louis the XV, the second-to-last King of France, had the prescience to realize that soon after his death a catastrophe of biblical proportions would sweep away the world as he knew it (the French Revolution would destroy the monarchy).
+Louis the XV, the second-to-last King of France, prophetically said, "After me, the flood", suggesting a catastrophe of biblical proportions would sweep away the world as he knew it (i.e. the French Revolution would destroy the monarchy).

 In this blog post, a catastrophe of biblical proportions will sweep away our vCenter as we know it, and we will attempt to restore the databases from backups (see *[Backing up VCSA 5.5 DBs to S3: Part 1](http://pivotallabs.com/backing-vcsa-5-5-dbs-s3/)*).

-We use this opportunity to examine the manner in which vCenter reconciles differences between the restored databases and the real world:
+We will use this opportunity to examine the manner in which vCenter reconciles differences between the restored databases and the real world:

 * the vCenter will have objects in its databases that have been destroyed by the flood (i.e. the *ante diluvium* <sup>[[1]](#ante_diluvium)</sup> objects); these objects will no longer exist but will have entries in the vCenter databases.
 * the vCenter will not have objects in its database that were created after the backup (i.e. the *novus* objects); these objects exist but not in the vCenter databases.